victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions creates a my_dir with 751 permission
-13-change_group changes the group owners of hello to school 100-change_owner_and_group changes owner to vincent and group owner to staff for all in dir
+13-change_group changes the group owners of hello to school 100-change_owner_and_group changes owner to vincent and group owner to staff for all in dir 101-symbolic_link_permissions changes owner to vincent and group to staff for the symbolic link _hello